Huisun317/SNN/Convex/Readme.md

-Please see terminal.ipyn file for a detailed problem setup.
+Please see terminal.ipynb file for a detailed problem setup.